douglasmmachado/MedicineConsumption/README.md

-# ExploratoryDataAnalysis
+# Medicine consumption forecasting
-Repo for exploratory data analysis for drug consumption in french hospitals
+Repo of developped work for drug consumption forecasting in french hospitals

 The healthcare sector in France is constantly evolving in a complex and dynamic environment.
 As hospital centers see their budgets shrinking over the years, they must optimize their resource management while ensuring the safety and quality of care for the patients they serve.
 Pharmaceutical logistics, which represents a significant portion of hospitals' budget, is an important lever for optimization.
 This optimization relies on a better understanding of the hospital's medication demand.